Microsoft/azure-docs.pt-pt/articles/hdinsight/storm/apache-storm-develop-python-topology.md

     Uma vez iniciado, uma topologia da tempestade corre até parar.

 1. Use a Tempestade UI para ver a topologia no cluster.
-A Tempestade UI está localizada em `https://CLUSTERNAME.azurehdinsight.net/stormui`.
-Substitua `CLUSTERNAME` pelo nome do cluster.
+A Tempestade UI `https://CLUSTERNAME.azurehdinsight.net/stormui`está localizada a .
+Substitua-o `CLUSTERNAME` pelo nome do cluster.

 1. Parem a topologia da tempestade.
 Utilize o seguinte comando para parar a topologia no cluster: